Actifio/powershell/ManageDB/README.md

 ---

 ## FAQ
 Q: Is there a way where I can find out the CLI commands without executing them?
-A: Yes, set `$debug = $True` in the parameter file
+A: Yes, set `$debug = $True` in the parameter file.

 Q: How do I specify the ORACLE_SID when provisioning or refreshing an Oracle database?
 A: The `$tgt_appname` in the parameter file is synonymous with the Oracle SID.

 Q: How do I secure the password of the VDP CLI user?
 A: Use the `config` option to store the password in an encrypted file.
 Modify the parameter file to use the encrypted file using the `$vdppasswordfile` in the parameter file.

 Q: Can I include pre and post scripts as part of the provisioning / refresh process?
 A: Yes, set the name of the scripts in `$pre_scriptfile` and `$post_scriptfile` parameters.
 You can also set the timeouts for the pre & post scripts in `$pre_timeout` and `$post_timeout`.
 For Linux, use the `.sh` extension, and `.bat` for Windows.